hperrin/svelte-material-ui/README.md

 <sub>† This is Sass based, and therefore doesn't require Svelte components.
 I've included a demo showing how you can use it.</sub>

 <sub>‡ This is not an MDC Web component.
 It is an addition that SMUI provides.</sub>

-# Support

-You can support my work on this project through my other project, [Tunnelgram](https://tunnelgram.com).
-I have a [Patreon](https://www.patreon.com/tunnelgram) set up for it.
-I started this project in order to Materialize Tunnelgram.

 # License